 - Flaring of the nostrils

 - Low body temperature (hypothermia)

 - Skin lesions, fluid-filled blisters

-Herpes that is caught in the period shortly after birth has symptoms similar to those of birth-acquired herpes.
+Herpes that is caught shortly after birth has symptoms similar to those of birth-acquired herpes.

 - Eye disease, such as inflammation of the retina (chorioretinitis)